-We have a booklet called The emotional effects of cancer, which explains more about the different feelings people may have following a cancer diagnosis and what can help.
+We have a booklet called How are you feeling?
+The emotional effects of cancer, which explains more about the different feelings people may have following a cancer diagnosis and what can help.
 It may help you give support to your employee, and they may also want to read it (see page 118).